yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part6.markdown

 {%note%}In order to make the XAP Interface transactional, the transaction manager must be provided to it when constructing the GigaSpace bean.
 You also need to add <tx:annotation-driven transaction-manager="transactionManager" />  to enable the configuration of transactional behavior based on annotations.{%endnote%}

 ### Transaction Demarcation
-In your Java code you can annotate your class or methods with the Spring {{@Transactional}} annotation and configure Spring to process the annotation such that every call to the annotated methods will be automatically performed under a transaction.
+In your Java code you can annotate your class or methods with the Spring `@Transactional` annotation and configure Spring to process the annotation such that every call to the annotated methods will be automatically performed under a transaction.
 The transaction starts before the method is called and commits when the method call returns.
 If an exception is thrown from the method the transaction is rolled back automatically.
-Note that you can control various aspects of the transaction like propagation by using the attributes of the {{@Transactional}} annotation.
+Note that you can control various aspects of the transaction like propagation by using the attributes of the `@Transactional` annotation.

 Here is an example how to use the transactions in your code:
 {%highlight java%}